Chinese Shar-Pei Grooming Guide

 Chinese Shar-Peis have light shedding and require weekly brushing.
 Regular grooming sessions keep your Chinese Shar-Pei's coat healthy and help you bond with your dog.

-With a typical weight of 45-60 lbs and lifespan of 8-12 yrs, the Chinese Shar-Pei requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 45-60 lbs and lifespan of 8-12 yrs, the Chinese Shar-Pei benefits from care tailored to its physical and behavioral profile.
 Few breeds combine steady enthusiasm with the Chinese Shar-Pei's distinctive character quite so effectively.

 Brushing & Coat Care